AleBradC/e-commerce/README.md

 # Getting Started

+- install docker for desktop
 - clone de project
-- cd server
-- npm run dev
-- cd client
+- run npm install - to install all the dependencies
-- npm run dev
+- run npm run start - this will start the server then the client

 # Notes:

-- availabe only for desktop & large desktops
+- available only for desktop & large desktops